CLI Library

 stdout

-If result consists of multiple files, second and other files will be outputted to file descriptors starting from 3.
+The Conversion result will be outputted to STDOUT.
+If the result contains multiple files, second and the following files will be outputted to the file descriptors starting from 3.

 --out="stdout"